 And I have some congressional reports out.

-But when you see the raid on the big pot farm, and now it's 14 kids, some as young as eight, working in slave labor and God knows what, you're able to learn about that little window because they attacked them with clubs and guns, shot at them and cinder blocks, smashing out their SUV windows, attempted murder.
+But when you see the raid on the big pot farm and now it's fourteen kids, some as young as eight working in slave labor and God knows what, you're able to learn about that little window because they attacked them with clubs and guns.

-But today, Alex has prayed about it, and I guess everything's fine.
+But today Alex has prayed about it and I guess everything's fine.

 What this indicates to me is that he thinks that things are just going to go back to normal.

-In the past 10 days, since the FBI memo came out, Alex has been trying to figure out what the best positioning was for him and what narrative was going to allow him to straddle the line between not pissing off Trump and Roger and saving face with the save the children crowd.
+In the past ten days since the FBI memo came out, Alex has been trying to figure out what the best positioning was for him and what narrative was going to allow him to straddle the line between not pissing off Trump and Roger and saving face with the Save the Children crowd, needed to serve both of those interests.

-The way he's talking here makes you think that he's decided that it's safe to downplay this, and he's banking on being able to pacify the Epstein child trafficking hardliners by appealing to the ideas that Trump and ICE are saving all these children from slavery.
+The way he's talking here makes you think that he's decided that it's safe to downplay this and he's banking on being able to pacify the Epstein child trafficking hardliners by appealing to the ideas that Trump and ICE are saving all these children from slavery.

-The pot farm bus that Alex is talking about is a really complicated case, and I think that it absolutely shouldn't have happened like it did.
+The pot farm bus that Alex is talking about is a really complicated case, and I think that it absolutely shouldn't have happened like it did, but I don't mean to say that there wasn't any potential wrongdoing, especially from like a labor front on the farm's part.

-The raids were carried out on two farm locations run by Glass House, the largest legal weed growers in California.
+The raids were carried out on two farm locations run by Glasshouse, the largest legal weed growers in California.

-In the ensuing chaos, a man trying to run from ICE fell from a roof and died.
+In the ensuing chaos, a man trying to run from Ice fell from a roof and died.

-When immigration agents showed up to the farm, they were met by protesters who were a separate group from the workers who were being targeted by ICE.
+When immigration agents showed up to the farm, they were met by protesters who were a separate group from the workers who were being targeted by Ice.

 Whatever the case is here, this was not violence being carried out by immigrants, which ICE is then responding to with violence.